Strategy Guide

 Queens Puzzle Strategy: Techniques to Solve Every Board

-Learn the deductions the hint system uses to solve every Queens puzzle — from forced moves you’ll spot in your first minute to hypothetical chains only the hardest boards require.
+Learn the deductions the hint system uses to solve every Queens puzzle, from forced moves you’ll spot in your first minute to test chains only the hardest boards require.

 In a hurry?
 The whole guide in five bullets.